HazelnutCheese/Metis-Mod-Launcher/Readme.md

 ## What this tool does not do!

 * This tool does **not** download mods or install mods or arrange them on your disk.
 To use a mod you must first download it and move it's files into a ME2 suitable arrangement.
 If the mod comes with a regulation.bin file it should be in the same top level folder as all the other mod files.

-* This tool does **not yet** manage save games.
-You should back up your save games before using it and if you use different saves for different profiles (most likely) then you will need to swap them in and out of your saves folder before launching.
-This is a planned feature that will be supported soon(tm).

 # First time setup